Checklist #4 : Choosing a name for your business

 - Financial planning

-3. Is the domain available?
+3. Is the domain for your business name available?

 For each of the names on your shortlist check whether the domain is available.
-As this will be used in your website and emails ideally it should exactly, or very closely, match your company name.
+As this will be used in your website and emails ideally it should exactly, or very closely, match your business name.

 Use a site such as 123 Reg to check what’s available.
 We recommend using the .co.uk version, but register other options to stop competitors and fraudsters.